 How to Help Someone With An Eating Disorder: Multidisciplinary Treatment is Crucial

 As an eating disorder is a complex psychological and physical illness, a comprehensive biopsychosocial approach is imperative in treating the condition.

 Dr Barron approaches all of her patients with this in mind.
 Each person is unique, and like working on a 10,000-piece puzzle, we need to consider all issues in developing an individual’s treatment program.

-The extended eating disorder treatment team at The Banyans Health and Wellness may comprise additional allied health specialists including psychologists, counsellors, and dietitians.
+The extended eating disorder treatment team at The Banyans may comprise additional allied health specialists, including psychologists, counsellors, and dietitians.

-If you or someone you love would benefit from a program at The Banyans Health and Wellness residence, please call +61 1300 BANYAN (1300 226 926) for a non-obligatory, confidential discussion or fill in our enquiry form below.
+If you or someone you love would benefit from a program at The Banyans residence, please call 1300 226 926 for a non-obligatory, confidential discussion or fill in our enquiry form below.